 Talking of vacations!
 We booked our summer vacation already.
 I’m so excited.
 I can’t wait to enjoy a few days at the best Kenny Chesney style: No shoes No shirt No problem!! ♪♪♪♪ hahaha.

-But now that I’m thinking that the summer is fast approaching it make me so stress!!
+But now that I’m thinking that the summer is fast approaching it makes me so stressed!!
 Why?
 Well… I have not lost the weight I was supposed to lose the first quarter of the year.
-So here I am, actually heavier that I was at the beginning of the year.
+So here I am, actually heavier than I was at the beginning of the year.

 I can’t keep procrastinating in starting my weight loss journey!